emmajgv/internship-homework/README.md

 ```
   brew install cocoapods
 ```
+- In VSCode, make sure Flutter by Dart Code plugin is installed.

 #### Verify Setup
 Run the following in the project terminal in VSCode to check everything is installed: